apache/flink-web/_posts/2022-06-01-final-checkpoint-part1.md

 Let's first have a look at the case of bounded sources.
 To achieve end-to-end exactly-once, two-phase-commit operators only commit data after a checkpoint following this piece of data succeed.
-However, previously there is no such an opportunity for the data between the last periodic checkpoint and job finish, and the data finally gets lost.
-Note that it is also not correct if we directly commit the data on job finished, since if there are failovers after that (like due to other unfinished tasks get failed), the data will be replayed and cause replication.
+However, previously there is no such an opportunity for the data between the last periodic checkpoint and job getting finished, and the data finally gets lost.
+Note that it is also not correct if we directly commit the data on job finished, since if there are failovers after that (like due to other unfinished tasks get failed), the data will be replayed and cause duplication.

 The case of `stop-with-savepoint --drain` also has problems.
-The previous implementation first stalls the execution and take a savepoint.
+The previous implementation first stalls the execution and takes a savepoint.
 After the savepoint succeeds, all the source tasks would stop actively.
-Although the savepoint seems to provide the opportunity to commit all the data, some processing logic is in fact executed during the job getting stopped, and the records produced would be deserted by mistake.
+Although the savepoint seems to provide the opportunity to commit all the data, some processing logic is in fact executed during the job getting stopped, and the records produced would be discarded by mistake.
 For example, calling `endInput()` method for operators happens during the stopping phase, some operators like the async operator might still emit new records in this method.

 At last, although `stop-with-savepoint` without draining is not required to commit all the data, we hope the job finish process could